 Learn more about our sustainability and management certificates.

-Carbon-neutral parcel transport is ensured throughout the DPDgroup network, regardless of whether you ship a parcel with DPD EXPRESS or DPD CLASSIC, domestically and internationally.
+Carbon-neutral parcel transport is ensured throughout the Geopost network, regardless of whether you ship a parcel with DPD EXPRESS or DPD CLASSIC, domestically and internationally.

 DPD Germany and the DPD companies in other countries all work together towards the goal of reducing CO2 emissions, and implement comparable measures in their own areas.